To get 30% off through Bloomsbury.com, add the code ARTIST30 to the checkout.

 To answer frequently asked questions on copyright, here are the general guidelines governing copyright to Sir Winston Churchill’s works, images and audio recordings found on or linked to this website.

 1. Non-Commercial Use

-The copyright in Sir Winston Churchill’s papers, literary works and those papers of which he was the author, did not form part of the recent purchase by the British Government, but remains (under the terms of Sir Winston’s will) the property of the heirs to his Literary Estate, except where it has been separately assigned.
+The copyright in Sir Winston Churchill’s papers, literary works, audio recordings and those papers of which he was the author, did not form part of the purchase by the British Government, and remain (under the terms of Sir Winston’s will) the property of the heirs to his Literary Estate, except where it has been separately assigned.
 No charge is made in the case of reproduction for private academic research, not for publication.
-Certain charitable or non-profit organisations such as The Churchill Centre may be granted the right to reproduce (with acknowledgement) copyright material free of charge.
+Certain charitable or non-profit organisations such as the International Churchill Society may be granted the right to reproduce (with acknowledgement) copyright material without charge.

 The author ([email protected]) is Editor and Founder of The Churchill Centre.
 This is a sequel to “A Churchill Library on a Budget,” which appeared in Finest Hour 42 in 1984.